 The 2003/2004 EIC, composed of students, staff and faculty from both within and outside the FPEH, was responsible for examining the two most recent equity reports, the Report on Universal Accessibility and the Report of the Task Force on Equity in regards to Sexual Diversity, and developing short-, mid-, and long-term recommendations.
 Both of these reports are publicly accessible and, while not duplicated in full within this report, inform the recommendations brought forward by the EIC.
-These recommendations are meant to guide the FPEH in fostering equitable and inclusive policies, curricular and co-curricular programs, services and facilities specifically with regards to issues of universal accessibility and sexual diversity, and in relation to the two previous equity reports on gender and ethnocultural diversity.
+These recommendations are meant to guide the FPEH in fostering equitable and inclusive policies, curricular and co-curricular programs, services and facilities specifically with regards to issues of universal accessibility and sexual diversity.
 It must be recognized that these recommendations are not exhaustive, and are open to change as new ideas, thoughts, and feedback arise on how to better promote and shape equitable physical activity and health for all.

-Adapted from the Report on Universal Accessibility and the Report of the Task Force on Equity in regards to Sexual Diversity
+\ Adapted from the Report on Universal Accessibility and the Report of the Task Force on Equity in regards to Sexual Diversity